radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/index.md

 ## GPortal Access

-To login as a user in the Identity Analytics's portal, it needs to retrieve a Principal provided by the Tomcat server hosting the Portal.
+To login as a user in the Identity Analytics portal, it needs to retrieve a Principal provided by the Tomcat server hosting the Portal.

 Basically, this Principal is a structure containing: